shoeffner/mthesis/src/gaze_library.md

 ### Configuring Gaze

-To configure Gaze, the `gaze.yaml` can be used.
-By just copying (and renaming) the `gaze.default.yaml` to the directory from which Gaze is executed, the default values can be overwritten.
+The `gaze.yaml` can be used to configure Gaze.
+By copying (and renaming) the `gaze.default.yaml` to the directory from which Gaze is executed, the default values can be overwritten.
 This works because Gaze first loads the default values and then replaces them by any changes made in a potential `gaze.yaml`.